 Visit Transcript Requests to request official and unofficial transcripts.

 SFAI has authorized the National Student Clearinghouse to provide degree verifications through DegreeVerify.
 If you need an official letter on SFAI letterhead verifying your degree, you may request instead a Certificate of Graduation for your foreign government.

 A Certificate of Graduation verifies your degree and is sealed and signed by the Registrar's Office.
-To request a certificate at $5 per copy, download a Certificate of Graduation Request Form.
-Certificates take up to ten business days to process from the date of confirmed payment.
+To request a certificate, download a Certificate of Graduation Request Form through the above link.
+Certificates are often effective in lieu of a diploma to verify degrees for international students.
+Certificates typically take 1-3 business days to process.

 SFAI has authorized the National Student Clearinghouse to provide enrollment verifications through EnrollVerify.

 An enrollment verification verifies that a student is enrolled in the term of which they request an enrollment verification.
 Enrollment verifications are typically used by students when students are applying for childcare, DMV documents, limited income services, and student loan deferments.
 Enrollment verifications take up to 24 hours to process.
 Please indicate a receiving fax or mailing address or if you would like to pick up the verification from our office on the Enrollment Verification Form.
 If you need an official letter on SFAI letterhead verifying your enrollment, you may request instead a Letter of Enrollment for your foreign government.

 A Letter of Enrollment verifies your enrollment and is signed by the Registrar's Office.
 Letters of Enrollment take 1-3 business days to process.

 Diplomas are available five to seven weeks after the last day of your term of graduation.
 Diplomas bear the student's name as indicated on the student's Petition to Graduate Form.